jassifx/smart-captcha-yandex/README.md

 * registration
 * password recovery

-**ATTENTION!** The Yandex SmartCaptcha service is currently in Preview stage, so you need to [apply](https://cloud.yandex.ru/services/smartcaptcha) for usage.

 [Instructions](https://cloud.yandex.ru/docs/smartcaptcha/quickstart) on how to obtain Yandex Smart Captcha API keys.
 After obtaining the keys, enter them in the plugin settings and save the settings.
 That's it, the plugin works.

 More features in future updates.